jessecomeau87/Boot/README.md

 - (I think the conversion, Analog to Digital, is through ElectroMechanics.)

 - A Digital Circuit is Binary.

+- It's measured in bits.

 - There are two types of Digital Circuits: Combinational, Sequential.